 Asset class Target allocation Long-term expected real rate of return

-Fixed income 30.00% (.50)%
+Fixed income 30.00% (0.10)%

-Domestic large equities 39.80 9.00
+Domestic large equities 51.00 8.90

-Domestic mid equities 3.70 12.00

-Domestic small equities 1.50 13.50
+Domestic small equities 1.50 13.20

-International developed market equities 19.40 8.00
+International developed market equities 12.40 8.90

-International emerging market equities 5.60 12.00
+International emerging market equities 5.10 10.90

 Total 100.00%

-^{} Rates shown are net of the 2.75% assumed rate of inflation
+\ Rates shown are net of the 2.25% assumed rate of inflation

-Discount rate: The discount rate used to measure the total pension liability was 7.50%.
-The projection of cash flows used to determine the discount rate assumed that Plan member contributions will be made at the current contribution rate and that employer and State of Georgia contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
-Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current Plan members.
+Discount rate: The discount rate used to measure the total pension liability was 7.25%, which was a decrease from the discount rate of 7.50% utilized in the previous valuation.
+The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
+Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.